 Whole grains are an important part of human nutrition.
-In fact, the FDA Food Pyramid recommends that American diets should be based on whole grain foods.
-These grains contain fiber, an undigestible part of plants that help foods move through your digestive tract.
+The FDA Food Pyramid recommends that American diets should be based on whole-grain foods.
+These grains contain fiber, an indigestible part of plants that help foods move through your digestive tract.
 Fiber can be insoluble (does not mix with liquid) and soluble (forms a gel when mixed with liquid), and can reduce cholesterol levels, controls blood sugar, and helps prevent many forms of cancer.
 So the more fiber-rich foods you can eat, the better!
 Grains also have vitamins and minerals, along with starch.

 When grains are subjected to heat and liquid, the membrane, or covering, of the grain becomes porous so water can enter the grain.
 Then the membrane of starch granules inside the grain breaks down.
 The starch then absorbs water and forms a gel, so the grains become softer and are more palatable.
 Grains also have protein, but are mostly incomplete proteins; that is, they don't have all of the amino acid molecules human beings need to use protein in the body.
 Combining grains can make complete proteins; many vegetarian recipes include grains and beans, or pasta and beans, or peanut butter on wheat bread.
-Quinoa is the only grain that IS a complete protein.
-Rice is also a grain; for info on rice, see Rice Science.
+Quinoa is the only grain that is a complete protein.
+Rice is also a grain.

 There are many different types of grains; here's a brief overview.